 The tests included in this study were performed within the SENIORS project (Grant Agreement 636136), funded by the European Union Horizon 2020 Program.
-The experiments were carried out at the Impact Laboratory (I3A) of the University of Zaragoza, subcontracted by LMU.
+The experiments were carried out at the Impact Laboratory (I3A) of the University of Zaragoza, subcontracted by the SENIORS consortium.
 The views expressed here are the solely opinion of the authors and not of the funding agency or the subcontractors.
+The authors want to express their deepest gratitude to the donors and their families: without their generosity, this study would have never been possible.